microbit-foundation/cctd-ml-machine/README.md

 To learn to recognise a gesture, a label is created for which a set of example movements with the micro:bit is recorded.
 These recordings will be processed by a machine-learning algorithm to recognise future examples.
 To differentiate the recording and feedback process we allow for two micro:bits to be connected.
-One will act as a recording, or input device and another will act as a feedback, or output device.
+One will act as a recording, or input device and another will act as feedback, or output device.

 ## Using ML-Machine